weshinsley/QMP/README.md

-So that's what QMP helps with: it lets you build a list of media clips you may want to play, and launch each with a double click at a pre-defined location, scaled to a given size, in a border-less window.
+So that's what QMP helps with: it lets you build a list of media clips you may want to play, and launch each with a double click at a pre-defined location, scaled to a given size, in a border-less window for movie files, or invisibly for audio-only files.

-I've been developing on Windows, but being JavaFX-based, hopefully it will work on other platforms, either out of the box, or with potential to fix up without too much pain (certainly compared to other movie player projects I tried to use.
+I've been developing on Windows, but being JavaFX-based, hopefully it will work on other platforms, either out of the box, or with potential to fix up without too much pain.

 It was written to an urgent deadline, so is untidy here and there, and there is low-hanging fruit for some